AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/hubspot-crm-modules.md

 #### List Contacts of a Company {#list-contacts-of-a-company}

 Retrieves a list of contacts in the company.
 The output is limited to 5000 contacts.
-To list previous or next contacts, you can use the advanced parameter to offset the list.
+To list previous or next contacts, you can use the [!UICONTROL advanced] parameter to offset the list.

 <table style="table-layout:auto">
  <col>